 During the three years of Jesus’ ministry on earth He “proclaimed the gospel of the kingdom” in towns “throughout all Galilee” and did the same in Judea, “passing through from one city and village to another” (Matthew 4:23; Mark 1:32-39; Luke 4:40-44, 13:22,33).
 On one instructive night, Jesus, in His compassion and demonstration of Kingdom nearness and power, spent the sundown to pre-dawn hours healing and casting out demons in Capernaum.
 He left the crowds at dawn and went to a secluded place to pray.
 When the crowds found Him and sought to prevent Him from leaving them, He reflected on the purpose for which the Father had sent Him into the world: “I must proclaim the good news about the kingdom of God to the other towns also, because I was sent for this purpose” (Luke 4:43).

 Jesus was a man of gospel mission.
 Other than dying for sin, preaching the gospel of the kingdom was the number one reason Jesus came to earth!
 Preaching the gospel was Jesus’ non-negotiable, elevated even above all the good deeds He performed during His life on earth.
 And Jesus sent the church for all ages on the same gospel mission.
-Growing as a disciplemaker (in evangelism and discipleship) is big part of what it means in to grow in Christlikeness!
+Growing as a disciplemaker (in evangelism and discipleship) is a big part of what it means in to grow in Christlikeness!

 Imagine a future where each member of your church family knows explicitly what it means to mature spiritually, to grow in Christlikeness, because leaders communicate this truth regularly.
 Imagine that every disciple’s mind and heart is focused on seeing this growth occur in an ever-increasing fashion, where the church evaluates and amends its efforts based on whether members are becoming more like Jesus, including growing as disciplemakers.